Stregsystem TUI Written in gnuCOBOL

 • Using fixed-format COBOL with traditional punch card conventions.

-• Writing everything in COBOL locally, unless it would require creating an entire internet implementation due to the lack of language support, in which case I would delegate it to a terminal tool.
+• Writing everything in COBOL locally, unless it would require creating an entire internet implementation due to lack of language support, in which case I would delegate it to a terminal tool.

 Punchcard Column Layout